watermint/Semester/README.md

 Project names are categorized like below.

 * etude-epice ...
+Basic utilities
-Utility, wrapper for external libraries.
+* etude-pain ...
+Wrapper for external libraries.
 * etude-gazpacho ...
 Frontend framework, or wrapper for frontend framework.
 * etude-manieres ...
 Design convention, or rules.
 * etude-pintxos ...
 Wrapper for external services.